 It is important to understand that swelling may increase for the first three days after surgery but may take several weeks to several months or even longer to resolve completely.
 Keeping elevated during sleep or rest may help improve swelling but will become less comfortable and less important over time.

 Some patients find wedge pillows more reliable and more comfortable than standard bed pillows, but even couch pillows may be used to prop the upper part of the body while sleeping.

 Pain management is a very personal topic because no two people’s pain is the same.
 Before your procedure, make sure to discuss pain management with your surgeon.
 Sometimes, part of a breast lift plan involves prescription medication to handle discomfort and pain during recovery.

 Meet Dr. Cohen, our breast surgery specialist

 Handling Breast Lift Scars

 The incision pattern of breast lift surgery will cause some scarring.
-Where the incisions are located is variable and should be discussed with you before the procedure so you are prepared.
+The locations of the incisions may vary and this matter should be discussed with you before the procedure so you are prepared.

 Keep in mind that your surgeon should always try to use the minimum amount of incisions that will ensure an attractive outcome and will try to hide incision lines within the crease of your breast, but that is not always possible.

-The most common incision patterns for a breast lift involve around the areola, down from the areola to the crease of the breast, and horizontally along the crease.
-Immediately after surgery your incision lines will likely seem to be far more prominent.
+The most common incision patterns for a breast lift include incisions around the areola, down from the areola to the crease of the breast, and horizontally along the crease.
+Immediately after surgery, your incision lines will likely seem to be far more prominent than they will become later on.
 As you heal, they will become less apparent and like all scars, will fade over time.

 That being said, there are some things you can do to improve the appearance of your scars, both immediately after surgery and once your incisions have closed.